freefrog1986/Baseball-Data-Analysis/README.md

 ## Summary

-This is about exploring baseball data using Python.
+This is about baseball data analysis using Python.
+A five-step principle was used in the process which is ask qustion, wrangle data, explore data, draw conclusions and communicate.

 ### Questions